-Unlike cold emails, the content you create sends you a specific kind of audience actively looking for keywords related to the problem you’re solving with either your content or product, which is also relevant to them.
+Unlike cold emails, the content you create sends you a specific kind of audience actively looking for keywords or solutions related to the problem you’re solving with either your content or product, which is also relevant to them.

 The more people get access to your high quality content, the more their perception of your capacity to solve industry related problem increases.

-The fact you’re creating credible and useful content consistently makes them begin to see you as a more credible thought leader in the subject matter and a go to expert that can fix their needs, as far as that subject matter is concerned.
+The fact you’re creating incredibly useful content consistently makes your audience begin to see you as a more credible thought leader in the subject matter and a go to expert that can fix their needs, as far as that subject matter is concerned.

 Based on this, they can more easily buy from you, refer you to their friends or prefer your opinion on issues surrounding the industry.

 One of the key characteristics of the internet is that there are millions Marketers out there and sometimes it might get really difficult to know who to listen to or trust.

-Being that one of the important elements that drives marketing and sales is the KLT factor (Know, Like and Trust).
+Being that one of the important elements that drives marketing and sales is the KLT (Know, Like and Trust) factor.

 For a person to buy from you, they have to know you, like and trust your brand to deliver the value they want.

-So how do you improve your KLT as a small business?
+So how do you improve KLT with your Content?

-As a content creator, when you share high quality, useful and relevant content on a consistent basis, you’re indirectly increasing your KLT factor.
+As a content creator, when you share high quality, useful and relevant content to a specific audience on a consistent basis, you’re indirectly increasing your KLT factor.

 It’s very simple.
 The more a potential client sees your content, the more they know you.

-The more the content you share proves useful to them, the more they like, trust and keep coming back to you.
+The more the content you share proves useful in solving their problems, the more they like, trust and keep coming back to you.